SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-4/DOM/README.md

     div.getAttribute('id');

-    // returns value of specified attribute, in this case<br>
+    // returns value of specified attribute, in this case
     // "theDiv"

     div.removeAttribute('id');